FartIndustries/FDPClient/README.md

 skidded as fuck

 ### Useless features
-useless features take 99% of our clie nt men))
+useless features take 99% of our client